ramigs/nuxt-fauna-article/nuxt-fauna.md

 ## Intro

-In this article, we will build a Repository Catalogue, using Nuxt.js to generate a static site with data being fetched from FaunaDB, at build time.
+In this article, we will build a Repository Catalogue, using Nuxt.js to generate a static site from data being fetched from a FaunaDB database, at build time.

-But
-pre-rendering is not all we will be doing.
-We will also to load the details of a client-side hydration
+Pre-rendering is not all we will be doing.
+We will also to load additional, more dynamic repo info, using Vue.js for client-side hydration.

 The main idea I want to present is the benefit of being able to fetch data from a database and use it to build a static/pre-rendered site that can be served directly from a CDN.
 Jamstack approach

-Let's imagine we have a Film catalogue.
-It's not that often that we need to add or delete a Film from the catalogue.
-Do we need to have a server query a database at each client request?
-Couldn't we pass the heavy lifting to the build process?

-"The primary focus will be on"

 ## Why a Repository Catalogue?